-Last winter, Shanisty Ireland’s oldest children Luke and Eden kept passing illnesses back and forth.
+Shanisty Ireland had a similar experience nearly two years ago when her newborn son suddenly became very ill.
+Her oldest children Luke and Eden kept passing illnesses back and forth.
 The constant coughing, sneezing and slight fevers were exhausting.
 At first, she thought her 5-week old son, Adam, was protected from the infections because he was breastfeeding.
-But suddenly, he became very ill.
+But suddenly, his condition became increasingly worse.

 Panicked, she rushed Adam to the pediatrician.
 A nose swab revealed Adam had respiratory syncytial virus, or RSV.
 For most children, that simply means mild cold-like symptoms for about a week.
 That's what Ireland thought it was when the doctor sent them home.

 But after a few days, Adam was sicker, developing a fever and other alarming symptoms.

 “He didn’t have a wet diaper and he wasn’t eating at all,” she said.

 The pediatrician urged her to take the baby to the emergency room.

 “Everybody who was working with him and speaking to me was dressed head to toe in masks.
 I was thinking, ‘I still don’t even know what RSV is,’” Ireland said.
 “It was very scary, especially because his fever started spiking.”

 Adam received IV fluids, nose aspirations and breathing treatments.
 Doctors said the infant needed to stay in the hospital until his health improved.